Topic-Specific Classifiers are Better Relevance Judges than Prompted LLMs: Related Work

 \paragraph{Relevance Judge Classifiers.} The idea to predict relevance judgments and expand the overall set of relevance judgments was first proposed by~\citet{buettcher2007reliable}.
-The general idea was to train a binary SVM classifier using TF--IDF features from documents to determine if a document is relevant or not.
+The general idea was to train a binary SVM classifier using TF--IDF features from documents to determine relevance.
 There are three main issues with these experiments that we address in this paper: \Ni Their approach did not work well for deep assessments.
 Our approach effectively predicts relevance at much deeper depth. \Nii Their approach relies heavily on lexical features.
 Today, effective ranking models use much more complex, semantic scoring functions and our approach models semantics much more effectively. \Niii Their approach trains classifiers from scratch, while we opt for adaptation of existing ranking models, leveraging their strong relevance priors.